Fresheyeball/Clog/README.md

 If you Clog out more than 2000 logs Clog will log out a `'GAME OVER'` message like below:
 ![GAMEOVER](https://i.chzbgr.com/maxW500/7780675840/h4A8F373B/)
 and then die to prevent your browser from crashing.

+---

+### Error Memes

+This one is really only if you have `console.image`.
+There are some errors you can foresee as a developer.
+Ones that should stop everything until its fixed.
+Ones that are the result of you breaking things you know you should not break.
+When that happens its painful, so why not preemptively inject some levity into the situation? `Clog.meme` fires `console.image`'s `console.meme` functionality along with a native Error.
+If you are in an environment without `console.image` it just throws a native Error.